mattermost/mattermost-developer-documentation/site/content/blog/2020-05-20-hands-on-iouring-go.md

 Our main workhorse will be a single goroutine which takes in submission requests and pushes them to the SQ.
 And from C we will make a callback to Go with the CQE entry.
 We will use the `fd` of the files to know which callback to execute once we get our data.
 However, we also need to decide when to actually submit the queue to the kernel.
 We maintain a queue threshold, where if we exceed a threshold  of pending requests, we submit.
 And also, we expose another function to the user to allow them to make the submission by themselves to allow them to have better control over application behavior.

 Note that, this again is an inefficient way of doing things.
 Since the CQ and SQ are completely separate they don't need any sort of locking at all, and therefore submission and completion can happen freely from different threads.
 Ideally, we would just push an entry to SQ, and have a separate goroutine listening for completion waiting, and whenever we see an entry we make a callback and go back to waiting.
-Remember that we can use `io_uring_enter` to do just completion ?
-Here is one such example !
+Remember that we can use `io_uring_enter` to do just completion?
+Here is one such example!
 This still makes one syscall per CQE entry, and we can even optimize it further by specifying number of CQE entries to wait for.

-Coming back to our simplistic model, here's the pseudo-code of how it looks like:
+Coming back to our simplistic model, here's the pseudo-code of what it looks like:

 ```go
 // ReadFile reads a file from the given path and returns the result as a byte slice